Pecherskiy88/Unisender_Task/README.md

 ## Available Scripts

-After clone repositories in the project directory, you can run:
+After clone repository in the project directory, you can run:

 ### `npm install`